sbenitez78/FDLTest/README.md

 - Implementation of OAuth with Google.
 It was necessary to migrate models again for user insertion during registration.
 Registration is now possible.

 - Completion of unit tests and update of the README.

+- To execute test you can use `python manage.py` test command